gruntwork-io/terragrunt/docs/_docs/04_reference/config-blocks-and-attributes.md

 - `after_hook` (block): Nested blocks used to specify command hooks that should be run after `terraform` is called.
   Hooks run from the terragrunt configuration directory (the directory where `terragrunt.hcl` lives).
 Supports the same arguments as `before_hook`.
+- `error_hook` (block): Needed blocks used to specify command hooks that run incase of error that matches one of the expression from the list of expressions specified in `on_errors` attribute.

 In addition to supporting before and after hooks for all terraform commands, the following specialized hooks are also
 supported: